Supplemental Security Income: History

 Historians Edward D. Berkowitz and Larry DeWitt argue that, while "critics often accused the U.S. social welfare system of skewing benefits toward the middle class, rather than the truly needy", SSI successfully targeted benefits to economically vulnerable groups such as minorities.
-In 2020, African Americans made up about 28 percent of the adult SSI population (about 13.4 percent of the overall U.S. population is African American).
-Among SSI recipients 75 or older, 18 percent are Asian American, 20 percent are African American, and 20 percent are Hispanic.
+In 2024, African Americans made up about 25 percent of the adult SSI population (about 13.7 percent of the overall U.S. population is African American).
+Among SSI recipients 75 or older, 20 percent are Asian American, 16 percent are African American, and 21 percent are Hispanic.

 Disabled children have been categorically eligible for SSI since the program's beginning.
 Sullivan v.
 Zebley was a landmark Supreme Court decision in 1990 that led to additional children qualifying for SSI based on disability.
 Brian Zebley had brain damage at birth, resulting in mental and physical problems including visual problems and partial paralysis.
 The Supreme Court found that SSA improperly denied him benefits and concluded that SSA must consider how health impairments affect functioning in children when making disability decisions.
 A study in 2020 found that, relative to other children, SSI child beneficiaries have "high rates of poverty, near poverty, material hardship, hospitalization, mortality, and adverse schooling outcomes".
 A study in 2019 found that infant mortality rates for SSI child applicants are about five times that of all children.

 Although there are some exceptions, generally individuals must reside in one of the 50 states, the District of Columbia, or the Northern Mariana Islands to receive SSI benefits.
 The Northern Mariana Islands became a U.S. territory in 1976 (after the SSI program began) and the covenant establishing its territorial status included eligibility for SSI.
 The territories of Guam, Puerto Rico, and the U.S. Virgin Islands are eligible for federal grants to support the "aged, blind, and disabled" but residents are not eligible for SSI.
 In April 2022, the Supreme Court ruled (in United States v.
 Vaello Madero) that it is constitutional to exclude residents of Puerto Rico from the SSI program, as the territory does not pay most federal taxes.

+Currently, about 96 percent of SSI recipients are citizens of the United States.
+Prior to the Personal Responsibility and Work Opportunity Reconciliation Act of 1996 (PRWORA), which placed several restrictions on noncitizen eligibility for SSI, about 88 percent of SSI recipients were US citizens.

 For adults who are married, SSA will sometimes pay a benefit based on a couple amount.
 This would occur if both members of a couple meet the categorical requirements of eligibility (for example, both members of the couple are disabled according to the program's definition of disability).
 In these cases, the benefit payable to a couple is smaller than the combined benefits payable to two individuals in order to take account of the fact that two people living together can live more economically than if each lived alone.
 However, the reduced SSI couple benefit applies only to those who are legally married, which gives beneficiaries an incentive not to marry.